 For more reading on the Comment process and the impact of these submissions, be sure to check out:

 Sometimes, however, the request for input will come not from the courts, but internally from the BBA.
-Here in the Government Relations Department, we often reach out to the Sections for their expert opinions and analysis on a range of other internal and external policy requests, including requests for the BBA to endorse legislation, requests for the BBA to file or join an amicus brief, and requests for the BBA to respond to various current event and policy developments locally and nationally.
+Here in the Government Relations Department, we often reach out to the Sections for their expert opinions and analysis on a range of other internal and external policy requests, including requests for the BBA to endorse legislation, to file or join an amicus brief, or to respond to various current event and policy developments locally and nationally.
 In these instances, we rely on Sections to weigh in from the perspective of their particular practice area as a way to ensure that we thoroughly understand the issue and any impacts it may have.

 Public Policy Request

-Beyond responding to requests for comment coming directly from the Government Relations Department, we also work with Sections, acting through their co-chairs, to prepare their own policy proposal requests by filling out and submitting this summary sheet.
-These proposals can seek a number of things from the BBA, including creating and drafting new legislation, supporting or opposing existing legislation (with or without further comments), providing comments on regulations, rules or standing orders, or something else entirely.
+Beyond responding to requests for comment coming directly from the Government Relations Department, we also encourage Sections, acting through their co-chairs, to prepare their own policy proposal requests by filling out and submitting this summary sheet.
+These proactive proposals can seek a number of actions from the BBA, including creating and drafting new legislation, supporting or opposing existing legislation (with or without further comments), providing comments on regulations, rules or standing orders, or something else entirely.

 Amicus Brief Request

-While we already noted that Sections are sometimes asked to provide comments on amicus brief requests, members are also encouraged to submit their own requests if they believe the litigation at issue fits the specific criteria.
-According to the Amicus Brief Policy, the BBA will, “as a general rule…only file or join an amicus brief related to the practice of law or the administration of justice,” though, “possible exceptions will be considered on a case-by-case basis.”
+While we already noted that Sections are often asked to provide comments on amicus brief requests from outside the BBA, members are also encouraged to submit their own requests if they believe the litigation at issue fits the specific criteria.
+According to the Amicus Brief Policy, the BBA will, “as a general rule…only file or join an amicus brief related to the practice of law or the administration of justice,” though “possible exceptions will be considered on a case-by-case basis.”

 Our Amicus Committee has a long history of submitting briefs on some of the most significant and timely matters facing the profession and the general public, including the Dookhan Drug Lab Scandal, Access to DNA Testing, and Diversity in the Legal Profession.

 This year, we are excited to work with you on the full range of policy opportunities here at the BBA.
 Looking ahead, you can be sure that we will continue advocating for funding for civil legal aid, the Trial Court, and the Committee for Public Counsel Services, as well as our long-held criminal justice reform priorities, including opposition to the death penalty and repeal of mandatory minimums.
-The following months should prove especially exciting on the criminal justice reform front as our recently appointed Working Group is gearing up for release of its recommendations on improvements to current and proposed criminal justice reform policies.
+And, ICYMI, be sure to get up to speed on the report recently issued by our Immigration Working Group and the accompanying principles and positions adopted by the BBA Council last month!

 Legislative and Public Policy Manager